Creating a great Customer Experience is 100% dependent on Employee Experience

 During that first season using the computer system, there were delays getting people checked in, longer wait times on the phone to make a reservation, etc…etc… Computers are supposed to be better, faster, easier, but this system was not.
 It was not easy, and not quick.
 There were too many fields to fill out, too many screens to go through, and you couldn’t complete a reservation and save it until you went through ALL of them.
 It routinely took 10 minutes or more to make 1 reservation which was not sustainable for us or the customer.
 The employee experience for me and my family was not good, and therefore the customer experience suffered because of it.

 You may ask why I bothered telling you this story?
-One of the answers is that it’s very relevant to what is a very hot topic right now in the software world.
+One of the answers is that it’s relevant to a very hot topic right now in the software world.
 “EX creates great CX!”
 The deeper answer is that a great Employee Experience with software is something I’ve been trying to create, promote, and help since I got into the working world.
-It’s something that has driven me to be UX focused, ease of use focused, and simplistic in my views of how enterprise apps can and should operate.
-From a family owned business, to the largest corporation, employees should be valued and given the best possible tools to complete their jobs in the easiest and most effective way possible!
+It’s something that drove me to be UX focused and ease of use focused.
+It drove me to be simplistic in my views of how enterprise apps should operate, and their operational capabilities.
+From a family owned business, to the largest corporation, you should value your employees.
+They should receive access to the best possible tools.
+This will help to complete their jobs efficiently and easily!

-Mindset has provided me a place over the years to do exactly all of this and I’m writing this during Mindset’s 10th anniversary week, which has made me reflect on what got me here in the first place.
+Mindset has provided me a place over the years to do exactly all of this.
+I’m writing and reflecting on this during Mindset’s 10th anniversary week.

 But how does EX actually improve CX in SAP?

 Let’s imagine that scenario differently with technology available today at our fingertips.
 What if SAP could listen to the conversation to provide real-time answers?
 This would allow the conversation from the CSR to flow a lot easier to the customer.
-The demo video below does exactly this.
-The amazing Paul Modderman created this demo to showcase just how easy it is to re-imagine customer engagement from a customer service rep’s perspective.
+Additionally, the demo video below does exactly this.
+Further, the amazing Paul Modderman created this demo to showcase just how easy it is to re-imagine customer engagement.
+Especially from a customer service rep’s perspective.
 I think it’s an amazing demo to show people who struggle with the “Why” behind UX & EX translating to improved CX!